Supporting the family of a

 - Helping the parents to set up routines and learning how to care for their new baby.

 Norland usually recommends that graduates work as Norland Nannies for a few years before considering Maternity Practitioning so that they gain confidence, skills and experience to then progress into this specialist area.
-Norland offers a 2 day Maternity Practitioner course that can be completed to qualify at level 4 as a Maternity Practitioner and then Maternity Nurse Positons are available through.
+Norland offers a 2 day Maternity Practitioner course for Norlanders that can be completed to qualify at level 4 as a Maternity Practitioner and then Maternity Nurse Positions are available through.
+Please note: this course is for qualified Norland Nannies only.
+Average salaries for Norland Maternity Practitioners can be found .